No3Mc/Goodreads-Dataflow-Book-Analytics/Phase Test.md

 MongoDB uses a query language called the MongoDB Query Language (MQL) to retrieve and manipulate data.
 MQL is similar to SQL in many ways, but it is designed specifically for working with document-oriented databases.
 Some examples of MQL queries include:

+    db.customers.find({firstName: "John"})

-db.customers.find({firstName: "John"}): This query retrieves all documents from the customers collection where the firstName field is equal to "John". db.orders.aggregate([{ $group: { _id: "$customerId", totalAmount: { $sum: "$totalAmount" } } }]): This query uses the MongoDB Aggregation Framework to group orders by customer and calculate the total amount spent by each customer.
+This query retrieves all documents from the customers collection where the firstName field is equal to "John".

+    db.orders.aggregate([{ $group: { _id: "$customerId", totalAmount: { $sum: "$totalAmount" } } }])

+This query uses the MongoDB Aggregation Framework to group orders by customer and calculate the total amount spent by each customer.

 CRUD stands for Create, Read, Update, and Delete, which are the four basic operations used in most database systems.
 Here are the explanations with examples: